jimc/linux/Documentation/admin-guide/dynamic-debug-howto.rst

 DRM_UT_* class by name, without altering any prefix customization you might favor and apply.

-This example also does explicit ``+T:<name>`` labeling more than strictly needed, because it also mostly follows a repeating "open then label" pattern, and could rely upon [#last_good_open] being set.
+This example also does explicit ``+T:<name>`` labelling more than strictly needed, because it also mostly follows a repeating "open then label" pattern, and could rely upon [#last_good_open] being set.
 The afterthought provides a counter-example.

-Trash is handled by labelling and disabling certain traffic, so its never collected.
+Trash is handled by labelling and disabling certain traffic, so it is never collected.
 This will waste a trace instance, but it will stay empty.
-NB: the ``-T:trash`` disables the flag, but sets the label.

-The extra ``open 0`` commands at the start & end of the DRM_CMD_BLK explicitly manipulate the [#last_good_open], since ``open 0`` never fails.
-This defensive practice prevents surprises when the next user reasonably expects the "0" default, enabling to the global trace-buf.
+The extra ``open 0`` commands at the start & end of the DRM_CMD_BLK explicitly reset the [#last_good_open], since ``open 0`` never fails.

-RFC: the ``open 0`` resets could be done automatically around a BLK_CMD (page-write).
-This would elminiate a certain "flexibility" or magic-at-a-distance (take your pick).
+This defensive practice prevents surprises when the next user expects the "0" default (reasonably!) which enables to the global trace-buf.

 Example 3: labelling 1st, deferred enable.

-If the DRM_CMD_BLK above had used ``-T:<label>`` with ``+:<label>``;
+If the DRM_CMD_BLK above had replaced ``+T`` with ``-T``, then the selected sites would get their labels set, but the trace-enable flag is unset, and they are all trace-disabled.
-then the selected sites get labelled, but are disabled.

 This style lets a user aggregate an arbitrary set of "related" pr_debugs.
+Then those labels can be later selected and enabled
-Then those labels can be selected and enabled together:
+together:

   ddcmd label drm_screens +T	# enable tracing on the user's label ddcmd label drm_bulk +p	# works for syslog too